rgaidot/faux/README.md

 Just as you would expect from working with Backbone's controllers or other frameworks, this matches routes like `#/hat/pointed`.
 Faux routing differs from Backbone's routing when parameters are involved.
 In Backbone, the route `#/hat/pointed` is equivalent to invoking `magic_controller.headgear("pointed")`.
 In Faux, the route `#/hat/pointed` is equivalent to invoking `magic_controller.headgear({ type: "pointed" })`.
 Faux prefers named to positional parameters at all times.

-Parameters can be used in your Haml templates, of course, so you can things like:
+Parameters can be used in your Haml templates, of course, so you can add things like this to your Haml templates:

     %h2= type

-In your `headgear.haml` template, and you can probably deduce what the following does to the displayed page:
+And you can probably deduce what the following does to the displayed page:

     magic_controller
       display('vestaments', {
         route: '/vestaments/:colour',
         title: function (params) { return "Splendid " + params.colour + " Robes!"; }
       });

+...more to come...

 *Faux and its documentation is still a work in progress.
-There's much more to come.
-Faux was conceived on August 19, 2010*
+Faux was conceived on August 19, 2010 as "Roweis."
+A remark by Jeremy Ashkenas that we were creating a "Faux Server API" led to its new name.*

 [s]: http://github.com/quirkey/sammy "sammy_js"
 [sinatra]: http://www.sinatrarb.com/